OpenMS/pyopenms-docs/docs/source/ms_data.rst

 This shows how the :py:class:`~.MSExperiment` class can hold :term:`mass spectra<mass spectrum>` as well as :term:`chromatograms` .

-Again we can visualize the resulting data using :term:`TOPPView` using its chromatographic viewer capability, which shows the :term:`peak` over :term:`retention time`:
+Again we can visualize the resulting data using :term:`TOPPView` using its chromatographic viewer capability, which shows the peak over retention time:

 .. image:: img/chromatogram1.png